 Nebraska (2013) received six Academy Award® nominations in 2014, including Best Picture, Best Actor in a Leading Role, Best Original Screenplay, Best Director, and Best Cinematography.

-The Script to Screen presentation of the film is followed by a Q&A with Oscar® nominated Screenwriter Bob Nelson and a pre-taped interview with Best Supporting Actress Nominee June Squibb.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+The Script to Screen presentation of the film was followed by a Q&A with Oscar® nominated Screenwriter Bob Nelson and a pre-taped interview with Best Supporting Actress Nominee June Squibb.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter Bob Nelson